-General Rules:

-Time exceptions with a comment must be filed with Trajecsys for days off and for make-up days.
+General Rules: Time exceptions with a comment must be filed with Trajecsys for days off and for make-up days.
+Make-up time is required in the same rotation that was missed.

-The Clinical Instructor must be given 24 hours' notice for requested make-up time.
+The Clinical Preceptor must be given 24 hours' notice for requested make-up time.
 No last minute scheduling.
-All make-up time must be coordinated and agreed upon with the Clinical Instructor and followed through by the student.
-Failure to follow through with scheduled make-up time will result in having to make-up a $2^{nd}$ day (the original day + the missed make-up day).
+All make-up time must be coordinated and agreed upon with the Clinical Preceptor and followed through by the student.
+Failure to follow through with scheduled make-up time will result in having to make-up a 2nd day (the original day + the missed make-up day).